BlAcKyCoDe50/Courier-Management-System-using-Java/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Author
-This project was created by [Your Name].
+This project was created by team of 3 Members.
+- Development of Code: Vishvajeet Singh Chouhan
+- Documentation & management: Dipanshu Raj
+- All types of Testing: Nikhil Mehta

 ## Additional Notes
 - The system could be expanded to include more features, such as: